c4gr1/Image-Processing-Examples/project - 03/README.md

 ## Output

 When the script is executed, a window will open displaying the image with rectangles drawn around the detected faces.
+The program can be exited by pressing the any key.

 ### Example Outputs